CHR. Did you meet with no other assault as you came?

 me this name was, that I had always the

-luck to jump in my judgment with the present way of the times, whatever it was, and
+with the present way of the times, whatever it was,

 my chance was to get thereby; but if things